Joe Mattacchione

 Joseph Mattacchione (born August 15, 1975) is a Canadian former soccer player who played as a defender.

-Playing career
+Club career

 College career

 Mattacchione began playing at the youth level with Dixie Soccer Club.
 He also played at the amateur level in the Toronto and District Soccer League with Mississauga United.
-He continued playing soccer with his local high school Father Michael Goetz Secondary School in Mississauga, Ontario where he served as the team captain and was named the team MVP.
+He continued playing soccer with his local high school, Father Michael Goetz Secondary School, in Mississauga, Ontario, where he served as team captain and was named the team MVP.
 In 1994, he received a scholarship to play college soccer for the University of Alabama at Birmingham.

 Throughout his tenure at Alabama, he was named to the First Team Rookie All-Conference in 1994 and was a 2-Time UAB Team MVP in 1996 and 1997.
-In 1997, he was also selected to the All-Conference team.
-In the winter of 1997, he was drafted by Montreal Impact's indoor team in the National Professional Soccer League amateur draft but wasn't offered a contract.
+In 1997, he was also selected for the All-Conference team.
+In the winter of 1997, he was drafted by the Montreal Impact's indoor team in the National Professional Soccer League amateur draft but wasn't offered a contract.